Varicose veins don't always need treatment. If your varicose veins aren't causing you discomfort, you may not need to have treatment.

 This heats the vein until its walls collapse, closing it and sealing it shut.
 Once the vein has been sealed shut, your blood will naturally be redirected to one of your healthy veins.

-Radiofrequency ablation may be carried out under local anaesthetic (you are awake) or general anaesthetic (you are asleep).
 The procedure may cause some short-term side effects, such as pins and needles (paraesthesia).

 You may need to wear compression stockings for up to a week after having radiofrequency ablation.